-The first important step in any job search is creating a strong CV.
+The first important step in any job search is creating a good CV.
 Depending on how long you were in your last role, your CV may need a big update.
-Again, it's a good idea to invest some time into creating a well-designed CV that will get you noticed.
 It requires you to write a strong opening statement explaining who you are and what you can bring to the company.
 Remember, you'll need to tailor your CV to every role you apply to.
 So, keep a master copy on file that you can tweak as you apply to different jobs post-redundancy.

 You don't need to pay it much thought, but it's a good idea to refer to your redundancy in a CV.
 Remember, it's nothing to be ashamed about.

 If you've already left the company, you should include your contractual end date in your work experience section.
 To clarify that you didn't just up and leave, you should add a sentence underneath explaining what happened.
 For example, you can say the following: due to a merger with a bigger company, the role I was hired for no longer exists.

 See our career change CV article if you're looking to change industries or professions.